brown-band/website/pages/scripts/2015-2016/fall/columbia.md

 :::

-Watch now as the Band forms a solution to list entry D and "Fakes on Me".
+Watch now as the Band forms a solution to list entry D and “Fakes on Me”.

-:sd[Band forms a rabbit and plays "Take on Me".]
+:sd[Band forms a rabbit and plays “Take on Me”.]

 Well, this is our last game of the season.
 You may have noticed we’ve run out of ideas.
 That’s just how it goes sometimes.
 Here’s a list of some of our favorite lists.